Kroombit Tops National Park Bundaberg | Gladstone | Outback Queensland

 • Take all your rubbish away with you for appropriate disposal.
 Rubbish bins are not provided in the park.

-• Bring a portable toilet to minimise pollution in this area—dispose of toilet waste appropriately.
-Otherwise, bury all toilet waste (and paper) 15cm deep and at least 100m from waterways, tracks and camp sites.
+• Bring a portable toilet to minimise pollution in this area—dispose of toilet waste at the Griffiths Creek camping area dump point facility (off Tableland Road).
+If toileting away from your portable toilet, bury all toilet waste (and paper) 15cm deep and at least 100m from waterways, tracks and camp sites.

 Camp safely!